More complicated problems and their solutions can be found in the Troubleshooting section.

 What should I do if the BLE connection is unresponsive ?

-- Switch on and off the BLE connection in the general settings of your smartphone.
+- Switch on and off the BLE connection in the smartphone general settings.

-- Unpair the IoTize BLE appliances and relaunch a scan of the BLE devices.
+- Unpair the IoTize BLE appliances and rescan for BLE devices.

 - Make sure your smartphone is charged.
 Using the gateway from your smartphone significantly increases power consumption, especially if you are logging high volumes of data.